Command IA Coordinator Information

 - Select "Enroll" to add the course to "My Training"

-- Upon successful completion of the CIAC Basic Training, provide a copy of your certificate to your admin department for your command records.
+- Upon successful completion of the CIAC Basic and Resources Training, provide a copy of your certificates to your admin department for your command records.

-For any questions about CIAC Basic Training Course, contact USFF IA Support
+For any questions about CIAC Basic or Resources Training Courses, contact USFF IA Support

 Command R3 Program SOP Template